 The BACB cannot provide legal advice under any circumstances.
 There are a number of resources available for anyone seeking guidance related to ethics on our ethics resources page.

 Overview of Process

 Qualifying for Disciplinary Review

-When a Notice of Alleged Violation (Notice) of the Professional and Ethical Compliance Code for Behavior Analysts (Compliance Code) is submitted, the BACB evaluates the Notice to ensure it:
+When a Notice of Alleged Violation (Notice) of the Professional and Ethical Compliance Code for Behavior Analysts (Compliance Code) or the RBT Ethics Code is submitted, the BACB evaluates the Notice to ensure it:

 - Was submitted within six (6) months of the alleged violation (BACB staff have the discretion to extend the deadline if doing so would not impede the ability of the subject of the notice to respond),

 - Could be a violation of the Professional and Ethical Compliance Code for Behavior Analysts, and

 - Has sufficient evidence to support the violation(s).